numfocus/DISCOVER-Cookbook/CONTRIBUTING.md

 - **Create a new issue** if none exists, with clear reproduction steps.
 - **Reference the issue** in your pull request.
 - **Test your changes locally** following our [build instructions](README.md) before submitting.

+#### Translations

+See the [translator guide](./docs/translation/Translators_Guide.md) for all details on how to contribute translations to the Cookbook.

 ## Pull Request Guidelines